 The point of revenue recognition for sale commodity goods is dependent upon contract sales terms (Incoterms).
 A receivable is recognized by the Group when the control over goods is transferred to the buyer as this represents the point of time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.
-Timing of billing is generally close to the timing of performance obligation satisfaction, respectively, amount of contract assets and contract liabilities is not material.
+Timing of billing is generally close to the timing of performance obligation satisfaction, respectively,.
 When the Group obtains a contract from a customer, the Group enters into a contract with one of those service providers, directing the service provider to render freight and other services for the customer.
 The Group is obliged to pay the service provider even if the customer fails to pay.
 Also, the Group is responsible for inventory risk during the freight service provision, which is turn, is covered by an insurance policy.